THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 ### Element G. (Plan Section 5: Variable Cleaning and Renaming)

 1. You have followed the instructions in [Data Task 3](https://thomaselove.github.io/431-projectA-2024/data.html#clean-and-rename-your-selected-variables) to complete appropriate cleaning of each variable that needs it, and replacement of the initial versions of these variables with your cleaned alternative.
-2. You have clearly indicated in Section 5 what role each outcome will play, and its initial name (from CHR 2024) along with its new name and description. (https://rpubs.com/TELOVE/ProjectA-sample-plan-431-2024).
+2. You have clearly indicated in Section 5 what role each outcome will play, and its initial name (from CHR 2024) along with its new name and description.
 3. You have clearly indicated what your code is doing in this section, in an English sentence or two.
-See [the Sample Plan for an example](https://rpubs.com/TELOVE/ProjectA-sample-plan-431-2024).

 ### Element H. (Plan Section 6: Creating the Analysis 2 Predictor)

 1. You have followed the instructions in [Data Task 4](https://thomaselove.github.io/431-projectA-2024/data.html#data-task-4.-create-a-factor-for-the-analysis-2-predictor) to develop the binary factor you will use as your Analysis 2 predictor.
-2. You have clearly identified the variable being used, and described the exact cutpoints you used to create the low and high groups in one or two complete English sentences.
+2. You have clearly identified the variable being used, and described the exact cut points you used to create the low and high groups in one or two complete English sentences.
 3. You demonstrate using code that approximately 40% of your observations are in the low group and 40% are in the high group, with missing results for the middle 20%.

 ### Element I. (Plan Section 7: Adding CHR 2019 Data for the Analysis 3 Outcome)